Numerical stability and tensor nuclear norm: Introduction

 \section{Introduction}

-More than fifty years ago, Volker Strassen announced an astounding result: A pair of $2 \times 2$ matrices may be multiplied with seven multiplications \cite{strassen}.
+More than fifty years ago, in Volume~13 of this journal, Volker Strassen announced an astounding result: A pair of $2 \times 2$ matrices may be multiplied with seven multiplications \cite{strassen}.
 A consequence is that linear systems can be solved in $O(n^{\log_2 7})$ time complexity, a surprise at that time as existing works such as \cite{KK} purportedly showed that $O(n^3)$ was the lowest possible.

 Strassen's algorithm is in the spirit of the well-known algorithm, often attributed to Gauss,\footnote{See \cite[p.~37]{Moore}, \cite[p.~8]{Rudich} for example.} for multiplying a pair of complex numbers with three real multiplications \cite{Higham},